Hallelujah5/COS30049/README.md

 ## Description
 Our project (Xyora) is a decentralized NFT trading platform designed to provide a safe and user-friendly marketplace for NFT enthusiasts.
 By leveraging blockchain technology, Xyora ensures secure and efficient peer-to-peer transactions of digital collectibles, eliminating intermediaries and reducing transaction costs.

+## Usage

+To use this project, follow these steps:

+1. Ensure all dependencies are installed as mentioned in the Setup Instructions.
+2. Run the development server using `npm run dev`.
+3. Open your browser and navigate to `http://localhost:3000` (or the port specified in your configuration).
+4. Follow the on-screen instructions to interact with the application.
+5. For searching function, the only keyword is "Gbean" (fine with any variation), otherwise the search result will return an error

 ## Setup Instructions

 ### Prerequisites